edent/SuperTinyIcons/README.md

 * **Green** is the safe zone, where the main body of the icon should be.
 * **Yellow** is like a road shoulder, it is there if more space is needed.
 It should be used for protruding elements, like corners or ornaments.
 * **Red** is off limits.
 It should not be touched by the icons.
 Red is also how a circular icon would look.

+To see how the logos look, you can [play around with the corner radius size using our interactive tool](https://edent.github.io/SuperTinyIcons/radius.html)

 ## Licenses